UO-CS-OER/CS210-text/Intro_to_CS/02-Functions/02-03-Hygiene.md

 There is another reason for clear, simple contracts and information hiding.
 Programs are written by humans.
 Human brains are amazing, but one thing they do not do well is maintain a large number of details in working memory.

 We solve complex problems by decomposing them into smaller problems, then composing simple solutions of sub-problems to solve the overall problem.
 This is _only_ possible if we can ignore and abstract away details of some of the sub-problems while working on other parts.
-If we need to understand _how_ a function works to understand _what_ it does, then we can't suppress that detail in any part of the program that uses the function.
+If we need to understand _how_ a function works to understand _what_ it does, we can't suppress that detail in any part of the program that uses the function.
 Information hiding is an essential tool for controlling complexity by giving us permission to ignore most